jeeliz/jeelizFaceFilter/README.md

 * `JEEFACEFILTERAPI.update_videoElement(<video> vid, <function|False> callback)`: change the video element used for the face detection (which can be provided via `VIDEOSETTINGS.videoElement`) by another video element.
 A callback function can be called when it is done.

-* `HANDTRACKER.update_videoSettings(<object> videoSettings)`: dynamically change the video settings (see [Optionnal init arguments](optionnal-init-arguments) for the properties of `videoSettings`).
+* `JEEFACEFILTERAPI.update_videoSettings(<object> videoSettings)`: dynamically change the video settings (see [Optionnal init arguments](optionnal-init-arguments) for the properties of `videoSettings`).
 It is useful to change the camera from the selfie camera (user) to the back (environment) camera.
 A `Promise` is returned.

 * `JEEFACEFILTERAPI.set_videoOrientation(<integer> angle, <boolean> flipX)`: Dynamically change `videoSettings.rotate` and `videoSettings.flipX`.
 This method should be called after initialization.
 The default values are `0` and `false`.
 The angle should be chosen among these values: `0, 90, 180, -90`.

 * `JEEFACEFILTERAPI.destroy()`: Clean both graphic memory and JavaScript memory, uninit the library.
 After that you need to init the library again.
+A `Promise` is returned.

 ### Optimization